 Many Americans who don’t have private health insurance qualify for federal health insurance programs, like Medicaid or CHIP.
 But that still leaves 30 million Americans that are completely uninsured.
 With the average fee for a single therapy session averaging between $100 and $200, finding help may feel inaccessible.
 So, what are your options?

-Where to Get Help on a Budget
+Where to Find Mental Health Support on a Budget

 The traditional therapy model may seem out of reach, but that’s not your only way to get help when you need it.
-Here are accessible alternatives — free of charge.
+Here are accessible alternatives — often free of charge.

 — Peer support.